-When I was 21, I married a young man whom I had met in church.
+When I was 21, I married a young man I met in church.
 He turned out to be an alcoholic and he had affairs, which put a lot of stress on our marriage.
-I had a very judgmental attitude towards him, and a lot of other faults that also undermined our relationship.
+I had a very judgmental attitude towards him and a lot of other faults that undermined our relationship.
 The mistakes weren't all on his side.
 Ten years and two kids later, our marriage ended in separation, and a year later in divorce.
 I was devastated by the break–up, but God helped me through it, and He is helping me deal with the damage done to my children by their "Christian" parents getting a divorce.
 My husband and I both knew better than to behave as we did.

 A few years after the divorce, I plaintively asked the Lord how I could learn my lessons without needing to be hit over the head with a 2 x 4 board.
 He said to my spirit, "Pray and read the Bible more.
 They are shortcuts to success."
-I did as He said, and I have found it to be true.
-Not everything comes together for me as quickly as I would like it to, but I feel a lot less frustrated than I did when I neglected to read the Bible and pray.
+I did as He said and I have found it to be true.
+Not everything comes together for me as quickly as I would like it to, but I feel a lot less frustrated than when I neglected to read the Bible and pray.

 When my marriage ended in 1986, the future appeared to me to be bleak and empty.
 I had no idea of the wonderful things that God had in store for me, such as the discovery of talents that I hadn't known I had, new friends, a career as an Administrative Assistant, and these fabulous kids.